How your Brain Learns

 Learning involves change and change creates emotional reactions!

-When we learn we are accepting that our previous knowledge/ beliefs/ etc were wrong or incomplete and that “old version” (existing understanding) needs to be replaced by this “newer version”.
-For some of us, this creates a challenge and a threat.
+Sometimes, when we learn we are accepting that our previous knowledge or assumptions were different or incomplete.
+For some of us, this creates a challenge and a threat response.

 The Amygdala is part of our reptilian brain that is responsible for creating that fight, flight or freeze response.